danielabar/meblog/src/markdown/about-those-docs.md

 * How to get an account/credentials to the service.
 * Does the service use webhooks?
 If yes, document the project endpoints that receive these.
 * Link to the docs for the client library that's being used to communicate with the service.
-* Troubleshooting - for example, is all communication with service logged somewhere?
+* Troubleshooting - for example, is all communication with the service logged somewhere?

 ### Configuration